Thermal Management in High-Density PCB Assembly: LCSC’s Expert Tips for Optimization

 Incorrect Via Design

-How to Optimize Exposed Pad Design for Better Heat Dissipation?
+How to Optimize Exposed Pad Design for Better Heat Dissipation in Thermal Management Strategy?

 Thermal Via Design

-• Use 13-mil diameter vias within the solder pad, following the manufacturer’s datasheet.
+• Use 13-mil diameter Vias within the solder pad by following the manufacturer’s guidelines, which normally provides reliable data.

-• Use 25-mil diameter vias outside the solder area to provide additional heat dissipation.
+• Use 25-mil diameter Vias outside the solder area to provide additional heat dissipation path.

 QFN Thermal Pad Design with Via Holes for Enhanced Heat Dissipation in PCBA